 The name of the Association shall be the National Association of Compass - Co-operation of Minority Religion and Protestant Parent Associations (Post Primary).

-2.1 To provide a national forum for all Parents/Guardians, Parents Associations and Parent members of Parent/Teacher Associations in Protestant or Minority Religion Secondary schools in the Republic of Ireland.
+2.1 To provide a national forum for all Parents/Guardians, Parents Associations and Parent members of Parent/Teacher Associations in Protestant or Minority Religion post primary schools in the Republic of Ireland.

-2.3 To represent the parents and guardians of children attending Protestant and Minority Religion post primary schools on any National Parents Organisations concerned with education.
+2.3 To represent the parents and guardians of children attending Protestant and Minority Religion post primary schools on any National Parents Organizations in areas of unique concern.

-2.4 To consult with the Protestant churches involved in Education, with the Jewish Community Leaders, and other Minority Religious Group Leaders who make themselves known.
+2.4 To consult with the Protestant churches involved in Education, the Jewish Community Leaders, and other Minority Religious Group Leaders who might wish to join Compass.

 2.5 To elect delegates to represent Compass in discussions or negotiations with any other National bodies.

-3.1 All parents/guardians, past and present, of students attending Compass schools shall be members of the Association.
+3.1 All parents/guardians of students attending Compass schools shall be members of the Association.

 3.2 Each school shall have a minimum of one, or a maximum of two Compass Liaison Members.

-3.3 Their Parents Association/Parent Teacher Association shall elect these Liaison Members in the first term of each school year, and their names notified to the Hon.
-Secretary by the 15th December each year.
+3.3 The Parents Association/Parent Teacher Association shall elect these Liaison Members in the first term of each school year, and their names notified to the Hon.
+Secretary of Compass by the 31st October each year.